A question that I’m asked often when teaching is

 to one driven by the mystical,experiential, relational, and organic.

-Presbymergent offers further comment on the article.
+Presbymergent (a blog that no longer exists) offers further comment on the article.
 To quote:

 I found Bruce’s article in The Outlook incredibly helpful.
 For one, he has crystallized the “Postmodern” church—as much as something postmodern can be fixed—succinctly . . . .
 I believe Bruce summed it up with the simple phrase, “Jesus loves us.”
 This understanding, of course, transcends cultural shifts.